Dartmouth College, Society of Fellows

-These fellowships foster the academic careers of scholars who have recently received their Ph.D. degrees, by permitting them to pursue their research while gaining mentored experience as teachers and members of the departments and/or programs in which they are housed.
-We seek candidates who are prepared to initiate their next post-doctoral project.
-The program also benefits Dartmouth by complementing existing curricula with underrepresented fields.
-Applications will be accepted in the various fields of humanities, social sciences, interdisciplinary programs, sciences, engineering, business and medicine.
+These fellowships foster the academic careers of scholars who have recently received their Ph.D. degrees by permitting them to pursue their research while gaining mentored experience as teachers and members of the departments and/or programs in which they are housed.
+We seek candidates who are prepared to initiate an innovative post-doctoral project.
+Applications will be accepted in the various fields of humanities, social sciences, sciences, interdisciplinary programs, engineering, business and medicine.

 Society Postdoctoral Fellows

 - participate in the activities of the Society, including presenting their own work